SAP/fosstars-rating-core/docs/oss_rules_of_play_rating.md

 1.  `PASSED`: the project implements good measures and in general cares about open source rules of play.
 1.  `PASSED_WITH_WARNING`: the project fulfills the minimum expectations of the rules of play compliance, but shows some issues that should be resolved.
 1.  `FAILED`: the project doesn't fulfill the minimum expectation of the rules of play compliance.
-1.  `UNCLEAR`: there is no enough data to reliably calculate a score and a label for the project.
+1.  `UNCLEAR`: there is not enough information to reliably calculate a score and a label for the project.

 The [rating procedure](https://github.com/SAP/fosstars-rating-core/blob/master/src/main/java/com/sap/oss/phosphor/fosstars/model/rating/oss/OssRulesOfPlayRating.java#L31) checks if any rules that are expected to be [true](https://github.com/SAP/fosstars-rating-core/blob/master/src/main/java/com/sap/oss/phosphor/fosstars/model/score/oss/OssRulesOfPlayScore.java#L51) or [false](https://github.com/SAP/fosstars-rating-core/blob/master/src/main/java/com/sap/oss/phosphor/fosstars/model/score/oss/OssRulesOfPlayScore.java#L71) match the expectations.
 If one of the expectations are not met, the project gets the `FAILED` label.